 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Cicero took the distinction of being the most Hispanic, while East Alton was the least Hispanic or Latino city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Cicero took the distinction of being the most Hispanic or Latino, while East Alton was the least Hispanic or Latino city.
 You can download the data here.